RiverArchitect/RA_wiki/wiki/Signposts.md

 # Geofile (Raster) conventions<a name="terms"></a>
 ***
 The input Rasters need to be in **GeoTIFF** (*.tif*) format, notably, a `raster_name.tif` file. _Note that River Architect is designed to also handle Esri's GRID format, but the primary raster file type should be GeoTIFF_.
-Depth Raster names must start with `h` and velocity Raster names must start with `u`, followed by a six-digit discharge `QQQQQQ`, which is independent of the unit system.
-For example, a flow depth Raster associated with a discharge of 55 m³/s needs to be called `h000055.tif` and a velocity Raster associated with a discharge of 11000 m³/s needs to be called `u011000.tif`.
-Likewise, a flow depth Raster associated with a discharge of 55 cfs needs to be called `h000055.tif`.
-The Raster names ignore discharge value digits after the decimal point.
-Moreover, every flow depth Raster requires a matching velocity Raster and vice versa (e.g., `h000055.tif` requires a Raster called `u000055.tif`).<br/>
+Depth Raster names must start with `h` and velocity Raster names must start with `u`, followed by a nine-digit discharge `QQQQQQ_QQQ`, which is independent of the unit system.
+For example, a flow depth Raster associated with a discharge of 55.237 m³/s needs to be called `h000055_237.tif` and a velocity Raster associated with a discharge of 11000.982 m³/s needs to be called `u011000_982.tif`.
+Moreover, every flow depth Raster requires a matching velocity Raster and vice versa (e.g., for 55 cfs, a depth Raster `h000055.tif` requires a velocity Raster called `u000055.tif`).<br/>
 **Note: `back.tif` may be used to limit calculation extents.**